yiyanglin0102/Advanced-Programming-Techniques/HW1/GorillaGame/README.md

 ## Folder Structure

-The workspace is structured in the follwing:
+The workspace is structured in the following:

 - `src`: the folder to maintain sources
     - `Main.java`: the app starts from this file, creating the characters that players would like to create and passing numbers to indicate each specific gorilla.